ibrahimIJ-1/hangman/README.md

 - Show notification when select a letter twice
 - Show popup on win or lose
 - Play again button to reset game

+## Features to add:

+-read from json file the objects (words,hint)
+-make the application to start the game after comletely finish reading the json file

+- json file should be in assets/files